Published January 26, 2015

 “I think he was wrong because this hamburger preserves itself,” said Hjörtur.
-According to museum staff, some of the fries have been eaten by museum guests while it’s been on display there.
+According to hostel staff, some of the fries have been eaten by guests while it’s been on display there.

 The staff at the National Museum considered throwing the burger out but Hjörtur, who considers the item to be of great historical value, has secured its place at the Reykjavík Bus Hostel in Skógarhlíð where it remains on display and seemingly uncorrupted by nature on the Hostel Bar.

 You can watch the burger rot in real time via the Bust Hostels Burger Live Feed.

 Our cover from when Mickey D’s left Iceland back in the day.
 It’s as old as this burger.
 Maybe slightly younger.

 In a previous version of this article we stipulated that museum guests had eaten some of the fries while on exhibition.
 But in fact the fries were pilfered by hostel guests where the burger and fries are on display right now.
 This has now been corrected in the text.